 Project Background In some parts of Seattle, sewage and stormwater flow in the same pipe; this is called a combined sewer.
-The water often exceeds the pipe's capacity, sending untreated sewage and stormwater into the Ship Canal.
+The water often exceeds the pipes' capacity, sending untreated sewage and stormwater into the Ship Canal.
 These overflows contain pollutants and can harm fish, wildlife, and the environment.
 In 2018, 84% of the city's overflows came from the combined sewers in Crown Hill, Ballard, Fremont, Wallingford, Queen Anne, Downtown, and Capitol Hill.
-The new tunnel will be 2.7-miles long and 18-ft 10-in wide and, during a heavy storm, it will capture and temporarily store more than 29 million gallons of untreated stormwater and sewage from these neighborhoods until the treatment plant is ready for it.
+The new tunnel will be 2.7-miles long and 18ft 10-in wide.
+During heavy storms, it will capture and temporarily store more than 29 million gallons of untreated stormwater and sewage from these neighborhoods until the treatment plant is ready for it.
+Investing in Puget Sound's health and the Region's future Want to know more?
+Visit our website and sign up for our email list at spushipcanal.participate.online.

-Utilities KingCounty

-Seattle

-Public

-Project Areas

-Ship Cana

-Ballard will be home to the western end of the tunnel.
-Work will include above-ground facilities, new pipes to connect the tunnel to the existing sewer and stormwater overflow pipes, and a pump station that will pump flows to the treatment plant.
-Tunnel boring will start at this site and move toward Fremont and Wallingford.

-East Ballard will have structures below the street to house mechanical and electrical equipment as well as odor control.
-Construction will involve building the underground structures and installing connecting pipes.

-Queen Anne will have structures below the ground and be one end of an 8-ft tunnel that will carry flows to Fremont.
-Construction will involve building underground structures and installing connecting pipes.

-Wallingfordmarks the eastern end of the Ship CanalWater Quality Project and the location where the storage tunnel will end.
+Project Areas Ballard is home to the western end of the tunnel.
+Improvements here include above-ground facilities, new pipes to connect the tunnel to the existing sewer and stormwater overflow pipes, and a pump station that will pump flows to the treatment plant.
+Tunnel boring began at this site and will end in Wallingford.
+East Ballard will have structures below the street to house mechanical, electrical, and odor control equipment.
+Construction here involves building the underground structures and installing connecting pipes.
+Queen Anne will have structures below the street and be one end of an 8-ft tunnel that will carry flows to Fremont.
+Construction here involves building underground structures and tunnel and installing connecting pipes.
+Wallingford marks the eastern end of the Ship Canal Water Quality Project and the location where the storage tunnel will end.
 The site will have underground structures, as well as an above-ground maintenance and odor control building near 3500 Interlake Ave N. New pipes will be built to connect Wallingford's existing sewer and stormwater overflow pipes to the storage tunnel.

-Fremont will have structures below the street and be host to one end of an 8-ft tunnel that will carry flows from Queen Anne to the storage tunnel.
-Construction will involve building underground structures and installing connecting pipes.
+Fremont will have structures below the street and be host to one end of an 8-foot tunnel that will carry flows from Queen Anne to the storage tunnel.
+Construction here involves building underground structure and tunnel and installing connecting pipes.